 Let’s take a look at

-When we’re at camp we power the trailer off our 150-watt solar blanket.
+When we’re at camp we power the trailer from our 150-watt solar blanket.
 The Manager 30 has an inbuilt solar regulator which is a particularly efficient, easy and durable solution.
 This camper trailer has an Anderson plug wired for solar input, so when we arrive at camp we simply pop the blanket on the ground and plug it in.

 When your camper is between trips it’s best to plug it into mains and select the Manager 30 storage mode which will trickle charge the batteries, as well as periodically run a maintenance cycle to keep them in good health.